Wednesday, April 23, 2025

 that must be traveled

-This short poem suggests that the path we're on, however dull, unpleasant, painful, or unexpected, is the one we are meant to walk.
-It evokes themes such as:
+This short poem suggests that the path we're on, however dull, unpleasant, painful, or unexpected, is the one we must walk.
+There are a number of ways of looking at it:

-• Surrender and trust - we didn’t choose the path, but it’s the only one before us now
+Surrender and trust - we didn’t choose the path, accepting it will be healing

 There’s ambiguity in the word “must.”
 Is it a burden to endure or a sacred duty to embrace?
 Either way, the message is clear: stop wishing for another life and step fully into this one.
 The road before you is the one you're responsible for.

-I'd like to remember this poem and bring its clarity into my tarot practice.
+I'd like to remember this poem and bring its message into my tarot practice.
 What cards might reflect this vision of walking the road given?

 Cards that reflect avoidance or escapism: